-I'm doing pretty much anything and everything to find love — spells, jewellery, crystals — anything but actually going outside of my house to meet someone or ever opening a dating app.
+I'm doing pretty much anything and everything to find love — spells, jewelry, crystals — anything but actually going outside of my house to meet someone or ever opening a dating app.
 Because doing nothing yet feeling like I’m out of options is a part of my brand, when a TikTok video told me that four dots of white eyeliner would make someone fall in ~love~ with me, well, I had to try it.
 Yesterday.

 There's a half-baked theory behind the white-dot makeup trick: By placing four dots around your eye in a diamond configuration — one on either side, as well as above and below your pupils — you're psychologically manipulating the person looking you in the eye.
 When it went viral on TikTok, a person who tried it found that their restaurant tips were higher than ever before.
 As a former restaurant employee, I understand the hustle for tips.
 Still, being a person who believes in spirituality but also wonders about the scientific logic governing the phenomenon of attraction, I wanted to know the psychology at work.
-So, I spoke to author and colour expert Walaa of Walaa’s Colorways, as well as art therapist Lindsey Weaver, MA, ATR, to find out what this viral TikTok eyeliner trick really means, and if it’s the real deal.
+So, I spoke to author and color expert Walaa of Walaa’s Colorways, as well as art therapist Lindsey Weaver, MA, ATR, to find out what this viral TikTok eyeliner trick really means, and if it’s the real deal.

 Why The 4 Eye Dots Trick Is Supposed To Work